 Restructuring resulted in an integrated front desk for Counselling and the Centre for Students with Disabilities.
 Total students served: 902.

 The Exam Centre moved from the University Centre to the McLaughlin Library.
 Total students served: 1,402.

 The name CSD was changed to Student Accessibility Services (SAS).
 Total students served: 1,961.

 Counselling and SAS joined with Student Health Services, the Wellness Centre and the Health & Performance Centre to form a new department called Student Wellness.
 Total students served: 2,156.

-Orientation programs for new students with disabilities at the end of the summer come together under a single title - Campus Compass.
-Different streams exist to address different learning styles and the unique needs associated with different types of disabilities.
+Orientation programs for new students with disabilities at the end of the summer came together under a single title - Campus Compass.
+Different streams address different learning styles and the unique needs associated with different types of disabilities.

 Counselling and SAS moved to the J.T.
-Powell Building following an addition and extensive renovations to the facilities.
-This brings all of Student Wellness under one roof and provides an opportunity for better integration of services.
+Powell Building following an addition and extensive renovations to the facility.
+This brought all of Student Wellness under one roof and provides an opportunity for better integration of services.